hizzybabe/HTMLKit/src/routes/blog/how-nondev-can-webdev/+page.md

 ---
-Title: How Non-Devs Can Become Web Devs
+title: How Non-Devs Can Become Web Devs
 description: Exploring the feasibility and benefits of pursuing a career in web development without formal education.
 ---